Crescentville, Philadelphia: West side of Rising Sun Avenue

-The West side of Rising Sun Avenue is home to more single and twin homes, though a few blocks of classy stone Rows are found.
+The west side of Rising Sun Avenue is home to more single and twin homes, though a few blocks of classy stone rows are found.
 Within one of those blocks of Stone Rows was the home of cartoonist Bil Keane, creator of Family Circus.
-Keane attended and graduated from nearby St. William Catholic School and later attended Northeast Catholic High School where he began and honed his drawing skills.
+Keane attended and graduated from nearby St. William Catholic School and later attended Northeast Catholic High School, where he began and honed his drawing skills.

 Lower end

-The lower end of Crescentville was home to many industries up until the late 1970s, early 1980s who employed many of the local residents.
-Included in this mix were Bond Bread, the Electric Storage Battery Company (later ESB, Inc.) makers of Exide battery products, 3M, Goodman Mills and several smaller mills.
-In 1978 the ESB, Inc. factory was mostly demolished (a few of the original buildings are still standing) to make way for Rising Sun Plaza, a shopping center home to over two dozen stores.
-When it opened, Clover and Acme Markets were the bookend stores that were the primary draw, but after the closing of Clover and later the Acme Market, the draw has turned to more of the discount stores like National Wholesale Liquidators and an Asian Market, HK International, has taken over the former Acme store.
-There are still a few stores located within that are original stores when the Plaza opened.
+The lower end of Crescentville was home to many industries up until the late 1970s and early 1980s which employed many of the local residents.
+Included in this mix were Bond Bread, the Electric Battery Storage Company (later ESB, Inc.) makers of Exide battery products, 3M, Goodman Mills and several smaller mills.
+In 1978, the ESB, Inc. factory was mostly demolished (a few of the original buildings are still standing) to make way for Rising Sun Plaza, a shopping center home to over two dozen stores.
+When it opened, Clover and Acme Markets were the bookend stores that were the primary draw, but after the closing of Clover and later the Acme Market, the draw has turned to more of the discount stores.
+There are still a few stores located within that are original stores from when the Plaza opened.